srfoster/ai-is-here/README.md

   - SECURITY
+    * Use transaction to make sure you can't give more credits than you have...
+(2 requests in quick succession??)
     * Really need to think through some worst case scenarios (Someone gets my key and deletes all other keys?)